dr-jts/crunchyblog/pgfs-cql-spatial/index.md

 CONTAINS(geom, POINT(-100 49) )
 DWITHIN(geom, POINT(-100 49), 0.1)
 ```
-Of course, these can be combined with attribute conditions as well.
+Of course, these can be combined with attribute conditions to express real-world queries.

 ## Example of a spatial filter using INTERSECTS